 What Is Worship

 The other form found in the Scriptures is quite different.
-It is spontaneous, individual, and a matter of heart rather than form.
+It is spontaneous, individual, and a matter of the heart rather than form.
 I find this best exemplified in the book of Job.
 In the first chapter of this book, we are introduced to Job, a righteous man who feared God.
-God allows Satan to afflict him for a time and in Job 1:20 we find Job’s response to the suffering he was undergoing, “At this, Job got up and tore his robe and shaved his head.
+God allowed Satan to afflict him for a time, and in Job 1:20, we find Job’s response to the suffering he was undergoing, “At this, Job got up and tore his robe and shaved his head.
 Then he fell to the ground in worship.”